This boy used his birthday to raise money for a fallen deputy's family

 - He was hoping to raise $50

-(CNN)Every day, when he's riding in the back seat of his parent's car, Brandon Bautista passes by the memorial of the sheriff's deputy that sits by the side of U.S. 69.
+(CNN)Every day, when he's riding in the back seat of his parent's car, Brandon Bautista passes by the memorial of the sheriff's deputy that sits by the side of US 69.

 "Deputy Brandon Collins.
 All gave some.
 Some gave all," the blue and white sign says.